haven1network/validator/ACTIVITIES.md

 #### When to Perform This Activity

-- This activity should be carried out when instructed by the Haven1 Team.
+- Carry out this activity when the Haven1 Team instructs you.
-- You will be provided with an updated `static-nodes.json` and the following information of the new validator.
+- We will provide you with an updated `static-nodes.json` and the following information of the new validator.
     - address
     - accountAddress
     - encodeID